-- 27. In this Code, misconduct means the improper interference in any way with the proper functioning or activities of QMUL, or those who study or work at QMUL, or members of the public, or action which otherwise damages QMUL. - 28.
-The following are actions and behaviour that are normally considered to be misconduct: - [a] Disruption of, or improper interference with, the academic, administrative, sporting, social or other activities of QMUL, whether on QMUL premises or elsewhere. - [b] Obstruction of, or improper interference with, the functions, duties or activities of any student, member of staff of the College or any visitor to the QMUL - [c] Violent, indecent, disorderly, intimidating or offensive behaviour or language (whether expressed orally, in writing or published electronically, including on social networking web sites) whilst on QMUL premises or engaged in any QMUL activity (including field trips, placements or sporting activities), or directed at any student, member of staff or visitor to QMUL or other member of QMUL. - [d] Violent, indecent, disorderly, intimidating or offensive behaviour or language, as set out in above, including words or actions focusing on sex, sexuality, race, religion, disability or age which could constitute harassment. - [e] Fraud, deceit, deception or dishonesty in relation to QMUL, members of its staff, or in connection with holding any office of QMUL or being a student of QMUL. - [f] Action causing, or likely to cause, injury or action impairing, or likely to impair, health and safety. - [g] Any breach of the provisions of the QMUL's Freedom of Expression Policy, or any other action or activity which fails to respect the lawful rights of others to freedom of belief or freedom of speech.

-- [h] Any breach of QMUL rule, regulation, policy or code of practice.
-A QMUL rule, regulation, policy or code of practice includes, for this purpose, one which has been approved by the Council or the designated body. - [i] Cheating or plagiarism in course work or examinations, including advertising on essay production web sites or seeking help with assessment in any other unauthorised manner, notwithstanding that the conduct in question is covered by, or has been dealt with under, other regulations. - [j] Theft of, damage to, or defacement of, QMUL property or the property of staff or other students of QMUL, caused intentionally or recklessly. - [k] Vexatious or malicious complaints and making unsupported allegations about a member of staff, student or other member of QMUL - [I] Misuse, or unauthorised use, of QMUL premises or items of property, or computer misuse, or attempted misuse.
-This includes downloading electronic material and publishing material that encourages violence or extreme behaviour towards people or property. - [m] Behaviour which brings, or is likely to bring, QMUL into disrepute. - [n] Failure to disclose name and personal details to an officer or employee of QMUL in circumstances where it is reasonable and lawful to require that such information be given. - [o] Failure to comply with a previously-imposed penalty under this Code or requirements put in place during the pre-hearing stages or the disciplinary procedure. - [p] Conduct which constitutes a criminal offence in the United Kingdom, or which would, if committed in the United Kingdom, constitute such an offence, where that conduct: - took place on QMUL premises; or - affected or concerned staff or other students of QMUL; or - · damages the good name of QMUL; or - itself constitutes misconduct under the terms of the Code; or - is an offence of dishonesty, where the student holds an office of responsibility at QMUL; or - is such as to render the student unfit to remain a member of QMUL community or to practice a profession to which his/her course is designed to lead, or if repeated would pose a threat to staff or other students, or threaten the discipline and good order of QMUL. - [q] Conviction of an offence within the United Kingdom, or elsewhere if the conduct in question would have constituted an offence in the United Kingdom, where the conduct in question falls within any of the six provisions in paragraph [p] above.
+- [cb]-Obstruction of,-or improper interference with, the functions, duties or activities of any student, member of QMUL staff of the College QMUL or any visitor to the QMUL. - [de] Violent, indecent, disorderly, intimidating or offensive behaviour or language (whether expressed orally, in writing or published electronically, including on social networking web sites) whilst on QMUL premises or engaged in any QMUL activity (including field trips, placements or sporting activities), or directed at any student, member of staff or visitor to QMUL or other member- of QMUL.
+This shall include oral, physical, written, or electronic communications.
+It shall also include words or actions related to gender, sexuality, race, religion, disability, or age. - [d] Violent, indecent, disorderly, intimidating or offensive behaviour or language, as set out in above, including words or actions focusing on sex, sexuality, race, religion, disability or age which could constitute harassment. - [e] Fraud, deceit, deception or dishonesty in relation to QMUL, members of its staff, or in connection with holding any office of-QMUL or being a student of QMUL. - [f] Action causing, or likely to cause, injury, or action impairing, or likely to impair, health and safety. - [g] Any breach of the provisions of the QMUL's -Freedom of Expression of Speech Policy, or any other action or activity which fails to respect the lawful rights of others to freedom of belief or freedom of speech. - [h] Cheating or plagiarism in course work or examinations, or research misconduct including advertising on essay production web sites or seeking help with assessment in any other unauthorised manner, notwithstanding that the conduct in question is covered by, or has been dealt with under, other regulations. - [h] Any breach of QMUL rule, regulation, policy or code of practice.
+A QMUL rule, regulation, policy or code of practice includes, for this purpose, one which has been approved by the Council or the designated body. - [i] Cheating or plagiarism in course work or examinations, including advertising on essay production web sites or seeking help with assessment in any other unauthorised manner, notwithstanding that the conduct in question is covered by, or has been dealt with under, other regulations. - [ii] Theft of, damage to, or defacement of, QMUL property or the property of staff or other students of QMUL, caused intentionally or recklessly. - [ki] Vexatious or malicious complaints, or and makingunsupported allegations made about a member of staff, student or other member of QMUL - [K] Misuse, or unauthorised use, of QMUL premises or items of property. - [ml] Misuse of computers, including: downloading, or publishing material that